The Great Little Printer

 Version 2 configuration

-The settings are problably what most people are looking for, so I have manually translated those here.
+The configuration is problably what most people are looking for, so I have manually translated those here.

 Bank 1